H&M’s Latest Sustainable Collection Is Very 1920s French Riviera

-Today, H&M announced the launch of its spring ‘20 Conscious Exclusive collection.
-Not only is it one of the Swedish fashion brand’s most sustainable offerings yet, it also just so happens to be our favorite aesthetically, too.
+Yesterday, H&M announced the launch of its spring ‘20 Conscious Exclusive collection.
+Not only is it one of the Swedish fashion brand’s most sustainable offerings yet, it also just so happens to be our favourite aesthetically, too.

 Since 2012, H&M has designed a total of 11 Conscious Exclusive collections, each one outdoing its predecessor in both style and innovation.
 For the spring ‘20 collection, the brand reached into its archive of Global Change Award winners to find Vegea, a vegan leather alternative made from the skins and stalks of discarded grapes.
 H&M’s design team also utilized Circulose, a natural material made with used cotton blended with FSC certified wood pulp; Renu, a high-quality recycled polyester; and natural dyes made from the coffee grounds collected at H&M’s production office.